twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 Interestingly enough, `RequestUpdateDetailViewModel` must respond from both `ResponseUpdateDetailViewModel` and `ResponseTodoViewModel` since their underlying todo Model changed.
 We'll explore this scenario in more detail later on.

 In order to fill these requests from the View layer, the ViewModelServer will need to make its own requests for Model data.
-These are more 1-to-1.
+These are 1-to-1 request-response.

 * `RequestReadTodos` -> `ResponseTodos`
 * `RequestWriteTodo` -> `ResponseTodo`